 We strongly recommend you obtain trusted legal advice from an experienced family lawyer prior to engaging in any mediation or dispute resolution processes.
 This can ensure that you have realistic ideas about what arrangements are in the best interests of your children – which will give you the best prospects of resolution at the earliest time.
 Getting the right advice can ultimately save your family from additional emotional and financial costs by avoiding lengthy negotiations or having your dispute progress to litigation.

 There are two ways you can document a mutual agreement between parents in relation to parenting arrangements.
 Parenting Plans and Parenting Orders can both be great tools to help reduce potential for conflict when deciding on living arrangements for children, how much time the children will spend with each parent or other family members, details around the care, welfare and development of the children and also how disputes may be resolved if they do arise.

 A Parenting Order is made by a court.
 A court can make a consent order based on an agreement from both parties, and, if required, after a court hearing.
 Once a parenting order has been made, parents are legally obliged to do what is stated in the order.

 A Parenting Plan can help you agree and document future arrangements for your children without having to go to court.
 A Parenting Plan is only suitable if both parents remain on good terms and can communicate without disputes arising.
-A Parenting Plan is not legally binding, therefore there needs to be a significant level of trust and respect from both parties that they will honour the agreement to avoid disputes from arising down the track.
+A Parenting Plan is not legally binding, therefore there needs to be a significant level of trust and respect from both parties that they will honour the agreement to avoid disputes arising in the future.

 If you are experiencing family violence, your first contact should be the local police.
 After contacting the police, contact our family law team for advice in relation to all the aspects of your family law matter.
 We have a 24/7 phone line you can call to discuss urgent matters on 1800 621 071.
 The team will be able to provide advice and the next steps you should take.